Graduate Applied Practice Experiences (GrAPEs)

 The MPH is a professional practice degree, and as such, we believe it is important for students to be exposed to and involved in public health practice throughout the program.
-Each MPH student must earn a minimum of four GrAPE units.
-Each GrAPE unit requires approximately 25 clock hours of working with or working in a practice setting.
+Each MPH student must earn a minimum of 100 hours working with or working in a practice setting.

 Students earn GrAPEs in a variety of ways – some in class, some outside of class -- but all have the following requirements in common:

 - Applies content learned in courses to a public health problem.

 - Substantial interaction with a public health or related organization.

 - Competency-based product developed during the experience.